semaphoreci/docs/docs/essentials/building-monorepo-projects.md

 pages](https://raw.githubusercontent.com/semaphoreci/docs/tf/monorepo-example/public/essentials-monorepo-workflows/promotion-docs.png)

-Each part of the system will be automatically deployed when the tests pass on the master branch only if the push that initiated workflow contains changes in the location(s) given to the `change_in` function.
+Each part of the system will be automatically deployed when the tests pass on the master branch, only if the push that initiated workflow contains changes in the locations monitored by the `change_in` function.

 ## Additional examples of monorepo configuration